 The spring shipping season has now closed, but you can order on our website for delivery in December 2020.
 As things currently stand we expect this to be our final delivery period, since the UK authorities will not permit us to send trees to EU customers after 2020.

-If the UK leaves the EU with a deal at the end of January 2020 we have been told by the UK authorities we will be able to continue to send trees to customers in the EU for the rest of this winter.
+The UK left the EU with a deal at the end of January 2020.
+We have been told by the UK authorities that we can continue to send trees to customers in the EU for the rest of this winter.
 Deliveries will finish at the end of the bare-root season (probably towards the end of February).

 Update: 16th December 2019

 We expect to able to continue to ship trees to EU customers in January 2020, but once the UK leaves the EU at the end of January the UK authorities will enforce new phytosanitary inspection costs which will have the effect of preventing us from exporting trees.
 We have raised our concerns with our Member of Parliament, and are hoping that in the longer term the situation may improve.
 However for now we assume we will have to halt shipments after January 2020.
 We would like to apologise to customers for the inconvenience.

 The UK government has asked the EU for a 3-month extension of its membership, and the EU has accepted the request.
 This means we now hope to be able to send trees to EU customers in December and possibly early January.